Ask Experts Questions for FREE Help !

 I haven't met the platonic female friend yet, and will have an open mind when I do.
 When I gave him the same situation with the tables turned he didn't like it either and agreed with me but still pushed that she's not going anywhere.

 Keep in mind I'm also new in town and he doesn't like that I'm meeting new people (mainly guys) to get acquainted with the new area.
-Why should it be ok with him to have his female friend but I can't platonically meet new people?
+Why should it be OK with him to have his female friend but I can't platonically meet new people?
 It's a sticky situation and I WANT IT TO WORK with him, just looking for the best approach and also gage the advice of what happens when things progress on a serious level?
 Do these people fade away with time?
 Are they always in the back burner?
 Thanks again...

 Not your question?
 Ask your question View similar questions

-Thread Tools Search this Thread
+Question Tools Search this Question

-Search this Thread:
+Search this Question:

 Advanced Search